-The six devices listed above are our picks for the best mobile hotspots you can currently get on the market.
-Whether you are looking for a device to use as your main Internet connection, or just something for use in emergencies or rare circumstances, any of these should get the job done without a hitch.
+The five devices listed above are our picks for the best mobile hotspots you can currently find.
+Whether you are looking for a device to use as your main internet connection, or just something for use in emergencies or rare circumstances, any of these should get the job done without a hitch.

 If you think we have missed any, do let us know in the comment section below.
 Also feel free to share which one you’d consider getting.